thoughtspot/thoughtspot.github.io/_includes/content/login.md

 {% include content/browser-support.md %}

-{% include tip.html content="We support, but do not recommend, the use of the Internet Explorer.<br>
-    Depending on your environment, you can experience performance or UI issues." %}

 To sign in to ThoughtSpot from a browser, follow these steps:

 1. Open the browser and type in the Web address for ThoughtSpot: `http://<hostname_or_IP>`